George Dealey

 George Bannerman Dealey (September 18, 1859 – February 26, 1946) was a Dallas, Texas, businessman.
 Dealey was the long-time publisher of The Dallas Morning News and owner of the A. H. Belo Corporation.
-A plaza in Dallas is named in his honor, and became instantly world-famous when it became the site of the assassination of John F. Kennedy in 1963.
+A plaza in Dallas is named in his honor and became instantly world-famous when it was the site of the assassination of John F. Kennedy in 1963.

 Childhood

 Dealey was born on September 18, 1859, at the home of his parents, George Dealey (1829–1894) and Mary Ann Nellins (1829–1913), on Queen St., Rusholme, Manchester, England.
 He was the fifth of 10 children.

 In the mid-1860s the family moved to Liverpool, England, where he began his schooling and worked as a grocer's apprentice.
 In 1870 his family immigrated to Galveston, Texas, where he continued in public school and worked at various odd jobs.

 Newspaper career

-On October 12, 1874, he assumed an older brother's job as office boy at The Galveston News at $3.00 per week, for the owner, Alfred H. Belo.
+On October 12, 1874, Dealey assumed an older brother's job as an office boy at The Galveston News at $3.00 per week, for the owner, Alfred H. Belo.
 Dealey took evening classes at the Island City Business College and rose steadily at the News.
-As traveling correspondent, he sent both news stories and newspaper-business reports back to Galveston.
+As a traveling correspondent, he sent both news stories and newspaper-business reports back to Galveston.

-In 1884, he determined that Dallas would be the best market for a new Belo company newspaper.
+In 1884, Dealey determined that Dallas would be the best market for a new Belo company newspaper.
 In 1885, The Dallas Morning News debuted.
 He became the paper's manager in 1895, a board member in 1902, vice president and general manager of the corporation in 1906, and president in 1919.

 Dealey refused advertising that he considered dishonest or immoral, including ads for hard liquor.
-He refused ads for oilfield ventures, since he could not determine which were sound businesses.
+He refused ads for oilfield ventures since he could not determine which were sound businesses.
 The News also opposed the Ku Klux Klan's influence in the 1920s.

 Dealey also owned the G. B. Dealey Land Co. and the West Commerce Realty Co.
 He founded an early newspaper-owned radio station, WFAA, in 1922.

 In 1926, Dealey bought The Dallas Morning News, the Journal (an evening edition), the Semi-Weekly Farm News, and the Texas Almanac from the heirs of A. H. Belo, along with a majority of the company stock.